These are the Fat FAQs

 Want more?
 Fat people don’t go to the doctor more or have more medical procedures or hospitalizations.
 They don’t take more sick days from work.
 The are no more likely to have chronic diseases than thinner people.

 Still more?
 Fatter cardiac patients are more likely to survive.
 Fatter dialysis patients are more likely to survive.
-Fat people have better outcomes with blood transfusions.
+Fat people have better outcomes (edit: dead link removed) with blood transfusions.
 And then there’s this: Fatness is protective and beneficial for health issues that include infections, cancer, lung disease, heart disease, osteoporosis, anemia, high blood pressure, rheumatoid arthritis, type 2 diabetes, and fat people are more likely to survive a hospitalization at all than thinner people.

 On the other hand, dieting may very well be bad for your heath.
 Intentional weight-loss is associated with increased aggressiveness, loss of lean muscle, kidney stones, decreased immune function, disordered eating, negative self-image, increased mortality, and increased risk of heart attacks, stroke, diabetes, higher cholesterol, higher blood pressure, depression, anxiety, and social withdrawal.